 • Ensure that the points included in your answer match the mark allocation.

-• Write down the parts of the question that you know.
-When you see your points on paper, you may remember the remaining answer points.
+• Use the notepad to record the parts of the question that you know.
+When you see your points noted, you may remember the remaining answer points.

 Answering Application Questions